Architectural Design Studio (ADST) 655

 Notes:

-This course will be offered in January, May and September.
-You may contact the FST Student Success Centre at 1-855-362-2870 for confirmation of other offerings.
+This course is offered in January, May, and September.
+You may contact the FST Student Success Centre at 1-855-362-2870 to inquire about other offerings.

 Overview

-ADST 655: Comprehensive Design of Complex Buildings is the first studio in the sequence of studios that comprise an important part of the PBDA.
+Architectural Design Studio 655: Comprehensive Design of Complex Buildings is the first studio in the sequence of studios that comprise an important part of the GDA.
 You will develop a design for a building type that is a place of assembly, according to a coherent architectural idea and in response to a complex architectural program.
-This studio requires that the spaces be designed in a way that is appropriate to each activity, and organized in accordance with the relationships required by the functional program and the site.
+This studio requires that the spaces be designed in a way that is appropriate to each activity and organized in accordance with the relationships required by the functional program and the site.
 Special attention will be given to the human dimension of both public and private spaces and to the integration and resolution of all building systems.

 Outline

-This studio course has three projects, as noted above, and two formal presentations.
+This studio course has three projects and two formal presentations.
 The first project is a precedent analysis of successful institutional projects.
 The second project, in which you design a complex building for a place of assembly, forms the majority of the course.

-These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the academic expert to provide feedback in the form of sketches, beside or as a layer over your work.
+These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the instructor to provide feedback in the form of sketches beside or as a layer over your work.
 This is intended to be a productive working session much like you would experience in an architect’s office.
 You will receive a full set of instructions for connecting to the virtual studio.

 Learning outcomes

-- and three-dimensional design, architectural composition, and urban design.
+- Understanding of the fundamentals of visual perception and the principles and systems of order that inform two- and three-dimensional design, architectural composition, and urban design.

 - Ability to use appropriate representational media, including freehand drawing and computer technology, to convey essential information at each stage of the pre-design and design process.